MichelNivard/awesome-complex-trait-genetics/README.md

 - [CAUSE](https://github.com/jean997/cause) an MR method, Causal Analysis Using Summary Effect Estimates (CAUSE), that accounts for correlated and uncorrelated horizontal pleiotropic effects.

+- [MR-cML](https://github.com/xue-hr/MRcML) a simple and effective approach to MR, based on constrained maximum likelihood and model averaging, called cML-MA, applicable to GWAS summary data.

 - [LCV](https://github.com/lukejoconnor/LCV) LCV is an LD score based method for inferring genetically causal relationships using GWAS data.

 ### Mendelian randomization in _cis_